 Peter Kun Frary

 The EF 200 2.8 L is one of my all time favorite lenses.
 I love the perspective, speed, sharpness and feel of this lens.
-It balances perfectly on an EOS 3 or 5D but is a little front heavy on lighter cameras like Elans or Rebels.
-I often walk around Honolulu with this combo, shooting candids, portraits and landscapes.
+I use it around Honolulu, shooting candids, portraits and landscapes.
 The longer reach allows me to isolate subjects from the urban clutter.
 The large aperture helps keep my images sharp and imparts a beautiful background blur.
 This is the longest lens I can handhold with consistent results, at least without without IS.

 4th of July 2009 Canon EOS 50D, EF 200 2.8L USM, Bogan Tripod

 This handsome black lens is small and light for a fast telephoto, especially when compared to the EF 70-200 2.8L IS USM.
 Although not a macro lens, it focuses close enough for head shots (1.5m).
 Because it employs rear element focus, the front element does not rotate nor does the lens change in length.
 The 72mm filter size makes filters expensive, but at least I can share filters with my EF-S 15-85 3.5-5.6 IS USM.